* Long-serving Mark Read appointed CEO with immediate effect

-Executives within WPP said there was already a different tone.
+Executives within WPP said Read and Scott have already set a different tone.
 "He knows the business as well as anyone, having been at the right hand of Martin all this time," the head of one of WPP's businesses said.

 "He's the total advocate of collaboration.
 What he did at Wunderman was incredibly successful," he said in reference to a strategy of broadening the group from its initial focus on direct marketing that helped to win some big clients.